ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middleware.md

 Per default this makes our GraphQL server available at `/graphql`.

-We can customize the path at which the GraphQL server responds like the following.
+We can customize the endpoint at which the GraphQL server is hosted like the following.

 ```csharp
 endpoints.MapGraphQL("/my/graphql/endpoint");